OBsmith: LLM-Powered JavaScript Obfuscator Testing: OBsmith Approach

 Differential testing is a widely adopted technique in compiler validation~\cite{csmith,jattack}, where the absence of a reliable ground truth necessitates comparing the outputs of multiple compiler variants on the same input program.
-In contrast, OBsmith operates under the assumption that the original JavaScript program, executed directly in a trusted engine (Node.js), serves as the definitive ground truth.
-This allows OBsmith to adapt differential testing specifically for the obfuscation domain.
+In contrast, OBsmith operates under the assumption that the original JavaScript program, executed directly in a trusted engine (Node.js), serves as the reference oracle (ground truth).
+This allows OBsmith to adapt reference-oriented equivalence testing specifically for the obfuscation domain.

 \paragraph{Methodology.} Given a candidate program generated from a sketch, OBsmith applies multiple obfuscators (e.g., JS-Confuser, Obfuscator.IO) under different configuration settings.
 The original and obfuscated programs are then executed within Node.js.
 OBsmith collects and normalizes their execution outputs, where the output of the original program is treated as the reference oracle.